Jessica Sarkodie - Accra Ghana

 Leaving his native Cote d’Ivoire at a very young age, Yonnie has lived in Italy, Ghana, France and Senegal before settling in the United States in August 2011.

 Yonnie always felt connected to his roots and soon asked himself how he could contribute to the development of his country and ultimately Africa.
-Yonnie Launched The Kraal, in February 2017, a media startup for multicultural millennials and post-millennials of African descent.
-The goal of the Kraal is to give an authentic perspective of how Africa and Africans are portrayed because Imagery is key when (re)building the identity of a nation.
+Yonnie is the founder of the Kraal, a digital media company focussed on Black history and culture.

 Kholisile Dhliwayo - Curator